immalopez/immalopez.github.io/_posts/FIDU/2021-01-10-teaching-career-and-philosophy.md

 * A1 and B1 Level Trainee Spanish Teacher at EF Education First

 **2018-2019**
-* Teaching Assistant — Oral Expression in Spanish Workshop: Advanced and Superior Levels (55035) for Erasmus students enrolled in the 'Languages and Cultures in Contemporary Spain' Pompeu Fabra University's Translation and Interpreting Programme
+* Teaching Assistant — Oral Expression in Spanish Workshop: Advanced and Superior Levels (55035) for Erasmus students enrolled in Pompeu Fabra University's Translation and Interpreting Programme 'Languages and Cultures in Contemporary Spain'

 **2019-2020**
 * Freelance English Teacher for courses subsidised by the Public Occupation Services of Catalonia (SOC)
 * Freelance Spanish Teacher at Baxter Business Services
 * Associate Teacher — Spanish Language (25285) for first year Translation and Interpreting students at Pompeu Fabra University
-* Associate Teacher — Oral Expression in Spanish Workshop: Advanced and Superior Levels (55035) for Erasmus students enrolled in the 'Languages and Cultures in Contemporary Spain' Pompeu Fabra University's Translation and Interpreting Programme
+* Associate Teacher — Oral Expression in Spanish Workshop: Advanced and Superior Levels (55035) for Erasmus students enrolled in Pompeu Fabra University's Translation and Interpreting Programme 'Languages and Cultures in Contemporary Spain'
-* Associate Teacher — Oral Expression in Spanish Workshop: Intermediate Level (55032) for Erasmus students enrolled in the 'Languages and Cultures in Contemporary Spain' Pompeu Fabra University's Translation and Interpreting Programme
+* Associate Teacher — Oral Expression in Spanish Workshop: Intermediate Level (55032) for Erasmus students enrolled in Pompeu Fabra University's Translation and Interpreting Programme 'Languages and Cultures in Contemporary Spain'
 * Associate Teacher — Spanish Language Seminar: Introduction to Teaching Spanish as a Foreign Language (20194) for third and fourth year Translation and Interpreting students at Pompeu Fabra University

 **2020-2021**